NewFind your real estate agent style: take the assessment

 Pennsylvania does not reassess a home just because it sells, so the seller's assessment usually carries over at first.
 But the Homestead Exemption does not transfer with the sale: you apply for it yourself after you buy.
 A purchase well above the city's assessed value can also prompt an assessment review.

-Our concierge desk does a 1-on-1 needs analysis with you, then hand-picks a vetted Philadelphia agent or lender, not whoever paid for your ZIP.
+Our co-founder Carmen does a 1-on-1 needs analysis with you, then hand-picks a vetted Philadelphia agent or lender.
 Free, no obligation.
 If you work with a partner we introduce, NookLocal may earn a referral fee from their broker.